aksommerville/fullmoon4/README.md

 - [ ] No underlay for pitcher when empty.
 - [ ] Seamonster pong: He gets a point when his fish goes off the right, you get it when it goes left eg. If you get 5 in a row you win?
 - [ ] gate: sound and visual acknowledgement when changing state (matters, if triggered by Spell of Opening)
+- [ ] Map command for buried treasure, then grave robbing.

 ### April